AWIS 2020 Summit Cancelled

 Recognizing an exemplary company whose diversity and inclusion efforts represent a true ally to the pursuit of workplace equality.

-Please download the sponsorship package for pricing, sponsorship options, and a full list of additional opportunities to incorporate your brand at the AWIS Summit and Awards Dinner.
+Learn about sponsorship options and opportunities to incorporate your brand at the AWIS Summit and Awards Dinner.
+See the 2019 Innovation and Inclusion Summit sponsors.

 © 2017 Association for Women in Science.
 All Rights Reserved.